subvertnormality/mosaic/README.md

 ## Typical workflow

-This section will guide you through Mosaic's functionality and basic operations, outlining a typical workflow for creating a song.
+This section provides an overview of Mosaic's functionality and basic operations, outlining a typical workflow for song creation.
+Here, we present a broad perspective without delving into the operational specifics.
+For more detailed information on navigating through the user interface, understanding precise functionalities, exploring options, and more, please refer to the [dig deeper](#dig-deeper) section.
+This should allow you to grasp the essential processes first, setting a solid foundation for more advanced exploration later.

 ### Getting around Mosaic